- P256K

 ])

-Key aggregation is order-independent – the same aggregate is produced regardless of the order the public keys are provided.
+Key aggregation is order-independent — the same aggregate is produced regardless of the order in which the inputs are provided.

-Each signer independently generates a nonce pair.
-The generate function returns a P256K.Schnorr.SecureNonce (the secret nonce) and a public nonce:
+Each party independently draws a fresh nonce pair for the upcoming session.
+The generate function returns a P256K.Schnorr.SecureNonce (kept private to the caller) and a sharable pubnonce value:

 let message = "Hello, MuSig!".data(using: .utf8)!